simplespace-cat/GitHub-desktop/README.md

 ## More Resources

-See [desktop.github.com](https://desktop.github.com) for more product-oriented information about GitHub Desktop.
+See [desktop.github.com](https://desktop.github.com) for more product-oriented information about GitCub.

-See our [getting started documentation](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitHub Desktop.
+See our [getting started documentation](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitCub.

 ## License